MinaPecheux/Advent-Of-Code/2019/Python/README.md

 *Note: the code could probably be further optimized... it takes about 7 seconds to solve Part II.
 Even though this is not that bad, it would be nice to have a faster execution (the JS code I talked about earlier gives me the answer instantaneously: fancy!).*

+*Note 2: I've also added a "debug" mode to the ``ProgramInstance`` class to allow for a step-by-step logging of the instructions execution.*

 ## Day 10: Monitoring Station

 #### Answers